 - Stress and the Brain

 Stressing About Stress--What Our Minds and Bodies are Going Through and Ways to Cope [September 18, 2014] Feeling a bit stressed?
 If so, you’re not alone.
 Stress is very much a part of being human; even animals experience stress.
 A little stress can be a good thing, but how can you tell the good from the bad, and too little from too much?
-Join us for an evening of the scientific and practical, as two scientists help us better understand what our mind and body experience—good and bad—when we encounter stressful situations.
-We will also learn about various “cures,” “treatments,” and coping mechanisms for dealing with stress and the extent to which they have been subjected to rigorous scientific research and which ones stand out among the others.
+At this event, two scientists helped us better understand what our mind and body experience—good and bad—when we encounter stressful situations.
+They also discussed various “cures,” “treatments,” and coping mechanisms for dealing with stress, the extent to which they have been subjected to rigorous scientific research and which ones stand out among the others.

 Smells Delicious and Good to Eat: How Your Brain Distinguishes Tastes and Aromas [May 6, 2014]